William Woods University

 • USEF regulation Dressage area

-• Student lockers and laundry
+• Student lockers

 Few educational institutions can match William Woods University for its on-campus equine facilities that accommodate riding, care and study at all levels and seats.
 Our classrooms include an extensive video library and viewing equipment, and our dedicated library includes more than 1,000 books on all aspects of the field, from history and physiology to behavior, training, law, and competition.
-Our more than 150 horses represent the most popular breeds and are cared for by William Woods students and our full-time, on-site veterinarian.
+Our horses represent the most popular breeds and are cared for by William Woods students and our full-time, on-site veterinarian.

 The Center for Equine Medicine